The Los Ayudantes Impact

 |

 "Kennedy Middle School has partnered with Los Ayudantes for the past two years and is looking forward to continuing this relationship into the future.
 Each week, students look forward to working with the volunteers one-on-one or in a small group.
 Volunteers read with students, converse with them, help them with research and grammar skills, and work with them on their writing.
-Beyond that, they become role models and mentors for our students, which is so important during this middle school period where students are going through puberty and trying to figure out their identities." - Sabrina Adler, Kennedy Principal
+Beyond that, they become role models and mentors for our students, which is so important during this middle school period where students are going through puberty and trying to figure out their identities." - Sabrina Adler, 2019 Kennedy Principal (moved on to principal in Belmont school district.)

 Students who have achieved grade level proficiency in English language skills are MUCH more likely to graduate high school.